Francesca-Bonato/Francesca-Bonato/README.md

 - Develop a simple 2D game.

 ### 🌴 Fun facts
-- I enjoy reading books for the stories, playing board games for the strategy, and diving into video games for both the stories and strategy.
+- I enjoy books for the stories, board games for the strategy, and video games for both the stories and strategy.
 - "I suppose it is tempting, if the only tool you have is a hammer, to treat everything as if it were a nail" (Abraham Maslow).
 I guess it's time to diversify my toolset.

 ### ☕ Get in touch